molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/shapescreen.rst

   -X [ --shape-tanimoto-cutoff ] arg

-    Shape tanimoto score cutoff that will be used for hit identifiaction in addition to the value specified by the 'cutoff' option (default: 0.0 - no cutoff).
+    Shape tanimoto score cutoff that will be used for hit identifiaction in addition to the value specified by the *--cutoff* option (default: 0.0 - no cutoff).

   -M [ --merge-hits ] [=arg(=1)]